 Symptoms and signs develop within minutes to 2 hours of consuming the culprit food “allergen”.
 These allergic reactions are reproducible and generally seen on the skin (hives, itchiness, swelling of the skin).
 Gastrointestinal symptoms (vomiting and diarrhea) and respiratory symptoms may accompany skin symptoms.
 Severe Allergic Reactions known as anaphylaxis can be potentially fatal.
 Symptoms of anaphylaxis may include difficulty breathing, dizziness or loss of consciousness.
 In this case, medical attention should be sought immediately (call 911).

 Prevent future reactions.
-Get accurately diagnosed
+Get accurately diagnosed.

-The allergists will also educate you on how to prevent future reactions and how to self-administer epinephrine in the event of a reaction.
+In the event you or your child is diagnosed with food allergy, your allergist will also educate you on how to prevent future reactions and how to self-administer epinephrine in the event of a reaction.

 Children outgrow food allergies